alexcu2718/fdf/README.md

 -- Unnecessary directory allocations
 -- Non-essential memory operations

-**5. MacOS/BSD(potentially) Specific Optimisations**
+**5. MacOS/BSD(s(potentially) Specific Optimisations**
--- Implement an iterator using getattrlistbulk (this may be possible for bsd too?)
+-- Implement an iterator using getattrlistbulk (this may be possible for bsd too? or perhaps just linking getdirentries for BSD systems)
 -- Test repo found at <https://github.com/alexcu2718/mac_os_getattrlistbulk_ls>
--- This allows for much more efficient syscalls to get filesystem entries -- (Admittedly I've been a bit half arsed to do this, will be done soon!)
+-- This allows for much more efficient syscalls to get filesystem entries -- (Admittedly I've been a bit hesitant about this, because the API is quite complex and unwieldy!)